kayr/ezy-query/README.md

 ### Filtering

-You have multiple options to filter provide filter to your sql query:
+You have multiple options to filter provide filters to your query:

 1. *Through the fluent API*
     <!--snippet:filter-with-fluent-api-->